 Associate Professor of French

-Doris L. Garraway's research and teaching interests include Francophone Caribbean literature and historiography from the seventeenth to the twentieth centuries, the Haitian Revolution, early modern French cultures, gender and slavery, postcolonial studies, law, and performance.
+Doris L. Garraway is associate professor of French at Northwestern University.
+Her research and teaching interests include Francophone Caribbean literature and historiography from the seventeenth to the twentieth centuries, the Haitian Revolution, early modern French cultures, gender and slavery, postcolonial studies, law, and performance.
 She is the author of The Libertine Colony: Creolization in the Early French Caribbean (Duke UP, 2005; reprint 2008), and editor of Tree of Liberty: Cultural Legacies of the Haitian Revolution in the Atlantic World (University of Virginia Press, 2008).
-She has published articles on a range of authors including Marie Chauvet, Aimé Césaire, Patrick Chamoiseau, Denis Diderot, Baron La Hontan, Moreau de Saint-Méry, and various early colonial ethnographers in venues such as Research in African Literatures, The International Journal of Francophone Studies, Callalou, Romanic Review, Eighteenth-Century Studies, Studies on Voltaire and the Eighteenth Century, and in the edited volume The Postcolonial Enlightenment (Oxford UP, 2009).
-Two of her most recent articles draw on her ongoing research on early postrevolutionary Haiti: “Empire of Liberty, Kingdom of Civilization: Henry Christophe, Baron de Vastey, and the Paradoxes of Universalism in Postrevolutionary Haiti” in Small Axe16.3 (2012): 1-21; and “Abolition, Sentiment, and the Problem of Agency in theSystème colonial dévoilé,” in The Colonial System Unveiled, edited by Chris Bongie (Liverpool UP, 2014).
-Garraway has been awarded fellowships from Princeton University's Davis Center for Historical Studies, the National Humanities Center, the John Carter Brown Library, and the Schomburg Center for Research in Black Culture, and she was named the Herman and Beulah Pearce Miller Research Professor at Northwestern for 2011 to 2014, and she was a fellow at Northwestern's Kaplan Center for the Humanities for the academic year 2013-14.
+She has published articles on a range of authors including Marie Chauvet, Aimé Césaire, Patrick Chamoiseau, Denis Diderot, Baron La Hontan, Moreau de Saint-Méry, and Haitian revolutionary figures Toussaint Louverture, Jean-Jacques Dessalines, Henry Christophe, and Baron de Vastey.
+She is currently completing a book manuscript entitled Liberty's Majesty: Print, Performance, and Theopolitical Sovereignty in the Haitian Kingdom of Henry Christophe.
+Garraway has been awarded fellowships from Princeton University's Davis Center for Historical Studies, Northwestern's Kaplan Center for the Humanities, the National Humanities Center (declined), the John Carter Brown Library (declined), and the Schomburg Center for Research in Black Culture (declined).
+She chaired the Department of French and Italian from 2019 to 2022, and she was named the Herman and Beulah Pearce Miller Research Professor at Northwestern for 2011 to 2014.